t-mart/aqueue/README.md

 ![demo](docs/demo.gif)

 An async queue with live progress display.
-Good for running and visualizing "tree-like" processing jobs, such as website scrapes.
+Good for running and visualizing tree-like I/O-bound processing jobs, such as website scrapes.

 ## Example